 In addition to Bitcoin (BTC), you can also buy the following cryptocurrencies with a credit card on Wirex:

 - Wollo (WLO)

 - Stellar (XLM)

 - Wirex Token (WRX)

-Wirex is fully supported in 37 countries, which includes the UK and Europe.
+Wirex is fully supported in 37 countries, which includes the UK, EU, and Singapore.

-Like Crypto.com, Wirex has a cryptocurrency debit card.
-However, you don’t need to order a Wirex Card in order to buy cryptocurrency using its platform.
-But if you don’t get one, you will have a more limited experience on this platform.
+Wirex has a cryptocurrency debit card.
+However, you don’t need to order a Wirex Card in order to buy Bitcoin (BTC) with a credit card using its platform.
+You will have a more limited experience on their platform if you don’t get one, but it can be avoided.

 I think the interface sucks, but it’s easy enough to navigate around – especially on the mobile app.

 Crypto.com is an interesting option available to UK residents.

 If you’re from the UK, you’ll need to pay a fee of 2.99% when you buy Bitcoin (BTC) with a credit card.
 Unlike Wirex, it doesn’t hide any fees in the BTC to GBP exchange rate though.